Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Theoretical Bounds

-Next, we discuss \QAOAw's performance in the case where the initialization has a particular antipodal structure (e.g. we prove an approximate BM-MC$_3$ solution for a connected even cycle has such a structure).
-For these cases, vertex-at-top rotations are shown to recover the optimal solution and furthermore, the energy landscapes are ``flat".
-For uniform rotations on these antipodal structures, one can achieve optimality using BM-MC$_2$ solutions (since such solutions are able to avoid problematic eigenstates of the mixing Hamiltonian.)
+Next, we discuss \QAOAw's performance in the case where the initialization has a particular antipodal structure.
+We prove that such structures naturally arise when considering locally approximate BM-MC$_3$ solutions for (connected) even cycles.
+For these cases, vertex-at-top rotations recover the optimal solution.
+For uniform rotations on these antipodal structures, one can achieve optimality using BM-MC$_2$ solutions.

-Lastly, we argue that for disconnected graphs, one should run \QAOAw on each component \emph{separately}, not only due to quantum hardware limitations, but also due to \QAOAw's inability to ``align" the components together.